Companies can only reach their full potential when their employees are engaged.

 The process doesn’t end after the next survey.

 The best workplaces are those where managers and leadership are committed to continuing to work alongside their employees to improve things.
+Yet our research has found that only 25% of employees think their organization takes very effective action on the feedback they provide.

 Maybe you’ve accomplished all the goals you set in your action plan.
 But there’s always something more you can do.
 If you want to make your company the best place to be, your work is never really done.
 Strive for continuous improvement.